State Charter Schools Commission

 - Plan and coordinate the effective utilization of available financial resources, including the SCSC operational budget and administrative fees from SCSC charter schools.

-- A bachelor’s degree in education or a related field (such as public policy or law) is required.
+- A bachelor’s or advanced degree in education or a related field (such as public policy or law) is required.
 Strong leadership and organizational skills and at least 5 years work experience in a leadership position.

 - Excellent communication skills; able to communicate ideas, concepts, and programs to instructional and non-instructional employees, policymakers, charter school stakeholders, students, and parents.